Robinson Canó: New York Mets (2019–2022)

-On December 3, 2018, the Mariners traded Canó, Edwin Díaz, and $20 million to the New York Mets for Jay Bruce, Jarred Kelenic, Anthony Swarzak, Gerson Bautista, and Justin Dunn.
+On December 3, 2018, the Mariners traded Canó, Edwin Díaz, and $20 million to the New York Mets for Jay Bruce, Jarred Kelenic, Anthony Swarzak, Gerson Bautista, and Justin Dunn, as part of the Mariners' rebuilding process.

 In his first at bat as a Met, Canó hit a home run off of Max Scherzer of the Washington Nationals.
 However, after a first half of the season which included two stints on the injured list, a career-high strikeout rate, and an 'F' grade from Mike Puma of the New York Post, the Mets' trade for Canó was described as "a massive misstep" by Connor Byrne writing for MLB Trade Rumors, and as "an unmitigated disaster" by Mike Mazzeo of Yahoo Sports.
-On July 23, 2019, Canó had his first career three-home-run game and drove in all five of the team's runs during a game at Citi Field against the San Diego Padres.
-Canó's second half saw a major improvement – he posted a second half OPS of .880 versus a .646 OPS in the first half.
+On July 23, Canó had his first career three-home-run game and drove in all five of Mets runs against the San Diego Padres.
+Canó's second half saw a major improvement – he posted a second half OPS of .880, up from .646 OPS in the first half.

-In 2019, Canó batted .256 (the lowest of his career)/.307/.428 with 13 home runs and a career-low 39 RBIs.
+In 2019, Canó batted .256/.307/.428 with 13 home runs and a career-low 39 RBIs.
 He rebounded in the pandemic-shortened 2020 season.
 His .316/.352/.544 slash line was second on the team in batting average and slugging percentage and his 141 wRC+ was fourth.
 It proved to be his best offensive season since leaving the Yankees in terms of OPS+ and wRC+.
 After the 2020 season, he played for Dominican Republic in the 2021 Caribbean Series.